pal-robotics/backward_ros/README.md

 ## ROS2

-There's a work in progress version in the foxy-devel branch.
+There's a foxy-devel branch and it has been released to the most recent ROS2 versions

 ## Integration of backward_ros